VERNIER

 .

 In mid-August, another floor was done.
-My view will start to disappear
+My view started to disappear

 .